wmacevoy/openscad-scon/README.md

 ## Make

-Better, you can wrap scon_value in a function so you don't have to write as much to look up a value:
+Better, you can wrap scon_value in a function so you don't have to write as much to use:
 ```
 cfg = scon_make(cfg_scon);